muratk5n/thirdwave/en/README.md

 ---

-Laughing now, won't be laughing in a few months friend

----

-The outline of deal are obvious.. the annexed areas are accepted as RU, in return for RU not taking more areas, and not landlocking UA.
+The outline of deal.. annexed areas are accepted as RU, in return for RU not taking more areas, and not landlocking UA.

 ---